NodeGeeks/ui-components/components/data-table/readme.md

 # DataTable Component

 ## Purpose
-The DataTable component provides a dynamic table interface for displaying, creating, and editing data from a specified model.
+Dynamic table interface for displaying and managing data.

 ## Functionality
 - Fetches and displays data from a specified model